Tarmac (company): Formation

 In February 2011, Anglo American and Lafarge announced their intention to merge their British construction materials businesses, excluding Lafarge's gypsum activities.
 In September 2011, the proposed transaction was referred to the Competition Commission by the Office of Fair Trading, and in February 2012, the Commission reported that it had a "number of concerns" about the combination.

 The deal was set to combine Anglo American's Tarmac UK unit, employing 4,500 people, with Lafarge's cement, concrete and aggregate quarries, depots and terminals.
 Due to the size of the venture, the Office of Fair Trading referred it to the United Kingdom's Competition Commission, who concluded in May 2012 that due to the potential loss of competition in the aggregates, asphalt, cement and ready mix concrete markets, some of their assets should be sold.

 In November 2012, Lafarge and Anglo American agreed to the sale of £285 million worth of British assets to Mittal Investments.
 In December 2012, Anglo American's Tarmac unit became Hope Ready Mixed Concrete Limited, whilst Lafarge's assets became Hope Cement Limited.
 The deal was completed in January 2013 with the creation of Hope Construction Materials.

 The merger was completed in March 2013, following receipt of necessary approvals from the Competition Commission.

 Lafarge Tarmac bought Tarmac Building Products from Anglo American in April 2014.

 Sale to CRH

 Also in April 2014, Lafarge announced it was merging with Switzerland-based cement giant Holcim Ltd., to form the world's largest cement producer, LafargeHolcim.
 Three months later, in July 2014, Anglo American advised it was selling its 50% interest to Lafarge SA for £885 million ($1.5 billion), in part to allow the merger to clear regulatory hurdles.

 In February 2015, Lafarge announced it had reached an agreement to sell the company to CRH plc, with the exception of its Cauldon cement plant.
 Anglo American sold its 50% stake to Lafarge first, for £992 million ($1.55 billion), in order to allow CRH to buy the complete business.
 CRH completed the purchase in August 2015.

-In January 2018, Tarmac bought £160m turnover regional civil engineering contractor Alun Griffiths (Contractors).
+In January 2018, Tarmac bought £160m turnover Welsh civil engineering contractor Alun Griffiths (Contractors).
+The Abergavenny-based firm has not traded profitably since the acquisition, and in 2025, Alun Griffiths launched an "urgent restructure" involving staff redundancies after reporting a £95m loss from a turnover of £263m in its latest accounts.